mattfurness/address-ingestion-prototype/README.md

 ```

 #### Integration Tests
-The integration test(s) will push 2 records to the specified host in the test index.
+The integration test(s) will push 2 records to the specified host in the "test" index.

 ```sh
 npm run integrationTest http://somehost/